jospete/obsidize-tar-browserify/README.md

 // or with runkit:
 // const { Tarball } = require('@obsidize/tar-browserify');

-// Example 1 - Create a tarball from some given entry attributes const createdTarball = new Tarball()
+// Example 1 - Create a tarball from some given entry attributes.
+//
+// The Tarball class implements several shorthand methods for
+// injecting content like so:
+const createdTarball = new Tarball()
 	.addTextFile('Test File.txt', 'This is a test file') .addBinaryFile('Some binary data.bin', new Uint8Array(10))